raoul2000/yii2-workflow/CHANGE.md

+#version 0.0.19
+- fix GraphmlLoader to not only process ShapeNode elements, and use node label in yEd as Status Id.

 #version 0.0.18
 - add method `WorkflowInterface->getAllStatuses()` allowing to get a list of all statuses belonging to a workflow, using the workflow instance.